SoftFever/OrcaSlicer/doc/print_settings/strength/strength_settings_infill.md

 ## Sparse infill density

+Infill density determines the amount of material used to fill the interior of a 3D print.
+It is usually expressed as a percentage, with 100% being completely solid.

+> [!NOTE]
-Density usually should be calculated as a % of the total infill volume, not the total print volume.
+> Density usually is calculated as a % of the total infill volume, not the total print volume.
-Higher density increases strength but also material usage and print time.
-Lower density saves material and time but reduces strength.
+> But not all [patterns](strength_settings_patterns) interpret density the same way.

+- Higher density increases
+  - Strength
+  - Material usage
+  - Print time.

 Nevertheless, **not all patterns interpret density the same way**, so the actual material usage may vary.
-You can see each pattern's material usage in the [Sparse Infill Pattern](#sparse-infill-pattern) section.
+You can see each pattern's material usage in the [Patterns section](strength_settings_patterns).

 ## Fill Multiline